 We’re finally in our new house in Texas.
 If you’ve been following us on Instagram and/or Facebook you’ve seen LOTS of pictures and videos of the She Shed/He Shed but not many pictures of the house.
 The business is our priority right now.
 I was really meaning to share our bedroom makeovers with you this month but between having a leak in the roof and a washing machine overflow, other projects took precedence over the bedroom.
 But we did get new sheets!
 So today I decided I would at least share where to get the best sheets to fit your budget.

 This post contains affiliate links.
 You won’t pay any more when you use these but I will earn a small commission on any purchases you make after clicking on them and I greatly appreciate it.
-Also, California Design Den provided me with a set of sheets to review.
+Also, California Design Den provided me with a set of bedsheets to review.
 But, as usual, the opinions and ideas expressed in this article are my own.

-Back when we were young and newly married (and broke most of the time) we were thankful for the bed sheets we got as wedding gifts.
+Back when we were young and newly married (and broke most of the time) we were thankful for the bedsheets we got as wedding gifts.
 But it seemed like all our wedding gifts began to wear out at about the same time.
 And, sadly, we were still pretty broke.
 So we would usually head to a local discount store and buy the cheapest bed sheets, towels, and other linens that we could find.
-We slept on some pretty uncomfortable sheets during those years!
+We slept on some pretty uncomfortable linens during those years!

 At this point in our lives, we’re still on a budget.
 But we’re not as broke as we were when we were newly married or when our kids were little.
 So I don’t have to sleep on uncomfortable sheets just to save a few dollars now.
 Below, I’ll share the best places I’ve found to get sheets in the under $50 range and a few hints to decide which set is best for you.